 Van Koch fractal antenna

 As Nathan states, there were forbidden to use external antennas in the city in the center of Boston.
 Hence, he managed to hide the antenna within the design of an amateur radio station.
 He took aluminum foil and made an antenna as decoration according to Van Koch figure:

 This figure builds as follows: first-line (length is z)is cut in 3 even pieces z/3.
 In the middle, the triangle is formed with the same side lengths z/3 and same angles.
 This way wee gets a single element template.
 Then repeat this process with other segments where sizes diminish 3 times (z/9), then follow 3 times (z/27) again, and so on.
 This way, fractal size doesn’t change.

 Today fractal antenna technology is in the early stages because engineers are doing empirical experiments to find out what geometrical structures give better results.
 During these experiments, they found out that using ordinary type antenna templates building fractals gives a better gain coefficient.
 Like this antenna type:

 This type of structure is a so-called recursive tree.
 Each new iteration multiplies branches by two and lowers resonance frequency.
-So using iterations it is possible to use the antenna at lower frequencies without increasing antenna size.
+So using iterations, it is possible to use the antenna at lower frequencies without increasing antenna size.

 Besides Dipole antennas there are resonant loop antennas used.
 Loop antennas are build using Koch figures:

-Another thing what makes fractal antennas so attractive is that they can be fabricated using PCB making methods.
+Another thing that makes fractal antennas so attractive is that they can be fabricated using PCB making methods.
 Because of the compact size, they can be put directly on PCB inside like a cell phone.